MirrorNetworking/Mirror/docs/Concepts/Communications/RemoteActions.md

 The arguments passed to commands and ClientRpc calls are serialized and sent over the network.
 These arguments can be:

 -   basic types (byte, int, float, string, UInt64, etc)

 -   arrays of basic types

 -   structs containing allowable types

 -   built-in unity math types (Vector3, Quaternion, etc)

 -   NetworkIdentity

 -   game object with a NetworkIdentity component attached

-Arguments to remote actions cannot be subcomponents of game objects, such as script instances or Transforms.
+Arguments to remote actions cannot be sub-components of game objects, such as script instances or Transforms.
 They cannot be other types that cannot be serialized across the network.